handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 This is the exerpt from [this]((https://handsontable.com/docs/javascript-data-grid/keyboard-shortcuts/)) page.

 ## Screen Readers
-Recognized as a composite widget, Handsontable adopts the ARIA role of treegrid, ensuring that it adheres to established standards.
+Recognized by WAI-ARIA as a composite widget, Handsontable adopts the ARIA role of treegrid, ensuring that it adheres to established standards.
 To enhance the experience for visually impaired users, Handsontable employs ARIA attributes, which provide screen readers with a clearer understanding of the data's structure and content.

 There are a variety of screen readers available to users.
 At Handsontable, we prioritize the following screen readers in our testing to ensure optimal compatibility:
 - JAWS (Windows)